ahmadalkhaldi2013-star/Cloud-Resilience/Cloud-Resilience/index.md

 📂 **Topic area** in *Resilient Systems*.
 Action-oriented guidance to design workloads that **survive failures and recover fast**.

-**What this is**
-- Patterns, checklists, and diagrams with clear **Action** lines.
-- Cloud-agnostic principles illustrated with **AWS terminology** (widely used).

-**What this is not**
-- Not vendor docs or step-by-step Terraform/CloudFormation.
-- Not implementation code.
-Use these patterns to guide design and reviews.

----

-## How to use this topic
-- Skim each section, then copy the **Action** lines into runbooks / review checklists.
-- Use the diagrams to explain fault boundaries to teammates.
-- Map terms to your cloud (table below) and adjust examples accordingly.

 ---

 ## AWS terms → cross-cloud mapping